papimenon/docs/docs/pages/syntactic_sdk/api_bridge_agent.md

 #### Linux

-For linux (ubuntu) you can use:
+For Linux (Ubuntu) you can use:

 ```bash
 TARGET_OS=linux TARGET_ARCH=amd64 SEARCH_LIB=libllama_go.so make start_tyk
 ```

-#### Individual steps for building if needed:
+#### Individual Steps for Building if Needed:

-If you need to decompose each task individually, you can split into
+If you need to decompose each task individually, you can split into:

 ```bash
 make build_tyk          # build tyk